rdsea/odop/odop/README.md

         - Amount of free disk space required to run the task
     - number of threads: integer, default=1
         - Maximum number of threads the task will use
+    - parameters: dict, default = {}
+        - A dictionary of parameter names and values
     - checkpointing specification
+        - is interruptable: bool = False
+            - Whether the task can be interrupted and resumed

 ### Time_unit